Understanding Statutes of Limitations in North Carolina Personal Injury Lawsuits

 For Workplace-Related Injuries

-According to the law in North Carolina, workers have two years from the date of their on-the-job injury or occupational illness to file a claim.
+According to North Carolina law, workers have two years from the date of their on-the-job injury or occupational illness to file a claim.
 It is important to note that this two-year timeframe begins from the date of the injury, not the date the worker discovered their injury or realized its severity.

 Unlike personal injury claims, workers generally do not have the right to sue their employer for work-related injuries or illnesses.
 However, in cases where negligence by a third party caused the injury, the worker may file a personal injury claim against that party.
 These claims must be filed within the standard three-year statute of limitations.